EduardoRFS/hash-test/README.md

 - Products management
 - Discounts logics
 - max price = 2^31 / 100
+- why it doesn't have a stream or array request?

 ## TODO

+- with DI I can transform apps in libraries
+- improve memoize and typings
 - write readmes
 - lerna
 - improvements tests uses env data